Missouri House Sports Betting Bill Moves Forward Despite Discouragement from Governor’s Office

 Fact Checked by Michael Peters

-Not even discouragement from Gov. Mike Parson’s office Monday morning could keep the state House from beginning debate on a Missouri sports betting bill.
+Not even discouragement from Gov. Mike Parson’s office Monday morning could keep the state House from beginning debate on a Missouri sportsbooks bill.

 The Missouri House Emerging Issues committee discussed whether it could get HB-4, which would legalize wagering, across the finish line Monday afternoon after a spokesperson from Parson’s office said earlier in the day the current legislative special session should not include sports betting.